stjudecloud/docs/docs/guides/data/metadata.md

 ### Standard Metadata

-Below are the set of tags which are required for every file in St. Jude Cloud.
  Below are the set of tags which *may* exist for any given file in St. Jude Cloud.
 All optional metadata will have `sj_` prepended to their tag name.

 | Property        | Description                                                                            |
 | --------------- | -------------------------------------------------------------------------------------- |